 3. Add turmeric, black pepper, lemon juice, a pinch of salt, rice and enough spring or filtered water to float the veggies & cover all else.
 Cover and cook 6-8 hours on low (209ºF).

 4. Uncover just long enough to remove the meat & bones, before replacing the lid.
 Meat should fall off the bone.
-Pick the carcass clean of meat, discarding bones, cartilage & skin, saving the largest bone.
+Pick the carcass clean , saving the leg bones (drumsticks).
 Chop the meat and return it to the pot.
-For added flavor, break the large bone in half for the marrow, and toss it back into the pot for seasoning.
+For added flavor, break the drumsticks in half for the marrow, and toss it back into the pot for seasoning.

 5. Raise the cooking temperature to high (215ºF) and simmer for an additional 1-2 hours.
 The soup is done when the rice is.